fbpx

 • BlueDot is an intelligent platform that warns about the spread of infectious diseases.
 In 2014, it identified the Ebola outbreak risk in West Africa accurately.
 It also predicted the spread of the Zika virus in Florida six months before the official reports.

-• Sensely uses data from trusted sources like Mayo Clinic and NHS to diagnose the disease.
+• Sensely uses data from trusted sources like the Mayo Clinic and the NHS to diagnose the disease.
 The patient enters symptoms through a chatbot used for diagnosis.
-Sensely launched a series of customized COVID-19 screening and education tools with enterprises around the world which played their role in supplying trusted advice urgently.
+Sensely launched a series of customized COVID-19 screening and education tools with enterprises around the world, which played a role in supplying trusted advice urgently.

 Want to learn more about predictive analytics?
 Join our Data Science Bootcamp today.